Thutmose I: Burial

 But Carter also discovered two separate coffins in the burial chamber.
 Hatshepsut's beautifully carved sarcophagus "was discovered open with no sign of a body, and with the lid lying discarded on the floor"; it is now housed in the Cairo Museum along with a matching yellow quartzite canopic chest.
 A second sarcophagus was found lying on its side with its almost undamaged lid propped against the wall nearby; it was eventually presented to Theodore M. Davis, the excavation's financial sponsor, as a gesture of appreciation for his support.
 Davis in turn presented it to the Museum of Fine Arts, Boston.
 The second quartzite sarcophagus had originally been engraved with the name of "the King of Upper and Lower Egypt, Maatkare Hatshepsut", but when it was complete, Hatshepsut decided to commission an entirely new sarcophagus for herself and donated the existing finished sarcophagus to her father, Thutmose I. The stonemasons then attempted to erase the original carvings by restoring the surface of the quartzite so that it could be re-carved with the name and titles of Tuthmose I instead.
-This quartzite sarcophagus measures 7 feet long by 3 feet wide with walls 5 inches thick and bears a dedication text that records Hatshepsut's generosity towards her father:
+This quartzite sarcophagus measures 7 ft long by 3 ft wide with walls 5 in thick and bears a dedication text that records Hatshepsut's generosity towards her father: